 - (1) Any recess in the weather deck must be of weathertight construction and must be self-draining under all anticipated operating conditions and heel and trim of the vessel.
-The rapid drainage requirements of clause 4.16 and 4.17 apply to recesses in the weather deck. - (2) Alternative arrangements for the size and drainage of a recess may be accepted by National Regulator provided it can be demonstrated that: - (a) with the vessel upright and at its deepest draft, the recess drains from a swamped condition within 2 minutes for vessels less than 12 m in length, and within 3 minutes for vessels 12 m to less than 24m in length; or - (b) the cockpit or recess complies with ISO 11812 Small Craft Watertight and Quick Draining Cockpits.
+The rapid drainage requirements of clauses 4.16 and 4.17 apply to recesses in the weather deck. - (2) Alternative arrangements for the size and drainage of a recess in the weather deck may be used provided the following is meet:

+- (a) when the vessel is upright and at its deepest draft, the recess drains from a swamped condition within 3 minutes; or - (b) the cockpit or recess complies with ISO 11812 Small Craft Watertight and Quick Draining Cockpits.